 I purchased a large set of wood spice racks so I could make use of the entire door.
 Before assembling, I used Minwax Jacobean stain to match the rolling crates and countertop.

-Next, I measured the spacing and mounted them with a level and my trusty impact driver.
-(An impact driver saved my DIY career.
-It drives the screws perfectly without a ton of pressure.
-To be honest, I used to strip screws and ruin bits left and right with a regular drill!)
+Next, I measured the spacing, and mounted them with a level and my trusty impact driver.
+I love this tool so much, it drives the screws in perfectly without the force I needed with a typical drill.

 I love seeing the spices lined up neatly on the shelves.
 For an almost free spice jar upcycle idea, we originally used these chalkboard paint baby food jars for years and they were great.

 As it’s been six years, I’m giving the whole pantry a little bit of a refresh!
 I will share that in the next couple days and link it here.

 As part of that refresh, I swapped the baby jars out for a spice jar kit, and I love it!
 It included two huge sets of labels with every variety of spice imaginable, as well as a funnel and chalk marker to write in any special spices on blank stickers.

 Fun tip: These jars are the exact same size as the walmart organic spice jars.
 The labels peel right off and you can just put on your new matching labels!
 If you have enough jars similar to this style, you could even just pick up a spice label set and stick them on all your existing jars!

 I just love how clean and simple it looks.
 Filling all the jars was oddly satisfying.

 The new spice jars ended up taking up way less space.
 We still have lots of spots leftover, and room to make another shelf for other bottles and sauces.